redis/redis-doc/topics/faq.md

 ## Why do I need Redis instead of memcachedb, Tokyo Cabinet, ...?

-Memcachedb is basically memcached done persistent.
-Redis is a different evolution path in the key-value DBs, the idea is that the main advantages of key-value DBs are retained even without a so severe loss of comfort of plain key-value DBs.
+Memcachedb is basically memcached made persistent.
+Redis is a different evolution path in the key-value DBs, the idea is that the main advantages of key-value DBs are retained even without severe loss of comfort of plain key-value DBs.
 So Redis offers more features:

 * Keys can store different data types, not just strings.
 Notably Lists and